jkorb/logicalmethods.ai/content/textbook/probability/index.md

 ## Probability truth-tables

-It turns out that we can **truth-tables** to specify probabilities for a whole language.[^finite] To see how this works, let's discuss the abstract theory first, and then go through a concrete example.
+It turns out that we can use **truth-tables** to specify probabilities for a whole language.[^finite] To see how this works, let's discuss the abstract theory first, and then go through a concrete example.